-- Only fill peanut wagons to a maximum of 2 feet or grain fill line. - Set thermostat to highest setting 140°F. (If the burner is capable of a higher temperature rise replace thermostat for a higher range setting 160-180°F) - Drying time will depend on air conditions and drying temperature.
-Figure 2 and 3.
+- Only fill peanut wagons to a maximum of 2 feet or grain fill line. - Set thermostat to highest setting 140°F. (If burner is capable of higher temperature rise replace thermostat for a higher range setting 160-180°F) - Drying time will depend on air condition and drying temperature.
+Figure 5 and 6.

-The amount of LP required to dry corn can be estimated by the graph in figures 4 and 5.

-Graphs 2 and 4 are based on 85°F and 85 percent relative humidity ambient air being forced through the grain at a rate of 50 CFM/ft of floor area.
-Graphs 3 and 5 are based on 85°F and 85 percent relative humidity air being forced through the grain at a rate of 100 CFM/ft.
+The amount of LP required to dry corn can be estimated by the graph in figures 7 and 8.
+Graphs 5 and 7 are based on 85°F and 85 percent relative humidity ambient air being forced through the grain at a rate of 50 CFM/ft2 of floor area.
+Graphs 6 and 8 are based on 85°F and 85 percent relative humidity air being forced through the grain at a rate of 100 CFM/ft2.
 When the air flow rate is increased drying time is reduced but fuel usage per bushel will increase because of removing the moisture faster.

 Corn dryers range in capacity from a few hundred to several thousand bushels per day.
-Producers should size their dryer(s) to match daily combine capacity and harvest moisture target levels.
+Producers should size dryer to match daily combine capacity and harvest moisture target levels.

-Figure 2.
+Figure 5.
 Estimated total drying time for corn with air at 85°F and 85 percent relative humidity, 30 CFM/Bushel, 50 CFM/ft2 of floor area.

-Figure 3 Estimated total drying time for corn with air at 85°F and 85 percent relative humidity, 60 CFM/Bushel, 100 CFM/ft2 of floor area
+Figure 6.
+Estimated total drying time for corn with air at 85°F and 85 percent relative humidity, 60 CFM/Bushel, 100 CFM/ft2 of floor area.